BrockStech/TheLeagueFantasyFootball/Constitution.md

 * If a game ends prematurely fantasy points will be calculated as follows.
   * current_points_scored + (seconds_left_in_game / 3600 * average_points_per_game)
   * Cancelled games are subject to the same rules if there is no option to sub in another fantasy player. (i.e. last game of the week is cancelled).
+* League dues are due upfront!
+Mancz is treasurer.

 ### Collusion is prohibited!